teampheenix/StarCraft-Casting-Tool/README.md

 ## Twitch Integration

-To update your Twitch title via click on *Update Twitch Title* you have to set your *channel*, *clientid*, and *oauth* in the *data.ini* file that can be edited with any text editor. *channel* is the name of your channel, e.g., *teampheenix* for https://www.twitch.tv/teampheenix.
+To update your Twitch title via click on *Update Twitch Title* you have to set your *channel*, *clientid*, and *oauth* in the *data.ini* file that can be edited with any text editor.
+The parameter *channel* is the name of your channel, e.g., *teampheenix* for https://www.twitch.tv/teampheenix.

 ### Creating a twitch application which the script can access to update the title